Pachwenko/groovy-rentals/frontend/README.md

-# Ember.js frontend for groovy-rentals
+# Ember.js frontend for spooky-rentals

 A hobby project made to hone emberjs skills.
 Connects to a django API by default, but miragejs can be enabled to run without a real API (this is used for testing purposes).